Chat

 Legendaryseedthumb

-Legendaryseedthumbstarted grow question 2 days ago
+Legendaryseedthumbstarted grow question a month ago

 Has anyone tried to feed coco nutrients to soil medium?
 I’ve read that it works but it’s not optimal.
 Any tips?
 I never grew in soil before on my own, I’ve been involved with soil grows so I know the basics.